nottrobin/robinwinslow.uk/_posts/2013-11-07-how-to-secure-your-site-against-the-nsa.md

 The story
 ===

-The story originated at the begining of September from some slightly inaccurate from the Guardian:
+The story originated at the begining of September from a slightly inaccurate statement in the Guardian:

 > NSA and GCHQ unlock encryption used to protect emails, banking and medical records